Our guide to the key movements and training terms you’ll hear at joy.

 Resistance training (also called strength or weight training) is any form of exercise where your muscles work against an external force — such as free weights, resistance bands, or even your own bodyweight.
 Over time, this type of training helps build strength, improve muscle tone, support bone health, boost metabolism, and enhance overall performance in daily life and sport.

-Hypertrophy is an increase in the physical size of muscle fibers, often seen as greater muscle mass and volume.
+Hypertrophy is an increase in the physical size of muscle fibres, often seen as greater muscle mass and volume.
 The goal of a hypertrophy training phase is to increase the overall bulk of the muscles by using moderate weight loads with moderate to high repetitions per set.

 Strength is the maximum force a muscle or group of muscles can generate in one effort.
 The goal of a strength training phase is to enhance the functional ability of muscles to move heavy external loads.
 This involves lifting heavy weights for a low number of repetitions.